-- a) An evaluation of the validity and suitability of the Key Performance Indicators and recommending any changes. - b) An evaluation of the annual and 5-year targets to determine whether the targets are overstated or understated.
-These changes need to be considered. - c) Changes to KPI's and 5-year targets for submission to Council for approval.
-(The reason for this is that the original KPI's and 5-year targets would have been published with the IDP, which would have been approved and adopted by Council at the beginning of the financial year.) - d) An analysis to determine whether the Municipality is performing adequately or under-performing.
+- a) An evaluation of the validity and suitability of the Key Performance Indicators and recommendingany changes. - b) An evaluation of the annual and 5-year targets to determine whether the targets are overstated or understated.
+These changes need to be considered.

+- c) Changes to KPI"s and 5-year targets for submission to Council for approval.
+(The reason for this is that the original KPI"s and 5-year targets would have been published with the IDP, which would have been approved and adopted by Council at the beginning of the financial year.) - d) An analysis to determine whether the Municipality is performing adequately or under-performing.

-Council took note of the Mid-year performance assessment on 28 February 2022.
-Hereunder is an extract of the Council Resolution 43/02/22.
+Council took note of the Mid-year performance assessment on 25 January 2024

+Hereunder is an extract of the council resolution of 25 January 2024 where council took note of the 2023/2024 Mid-Year Performance Assessment Report.